matthewmacleod/pdapt/README.md

 pdapt
 ==============================

-pdpat is a Python 3 machine learning suite coded from scratch.
+pdapt is a Python 3 machine learning suite coded from scratch.

 The main purpose is to implement simple algorithms in order to *prototype new models and ideas*.